leonardw/elasticsearch-query-builder/README.md

 # elasticsearch-query-builder

 Utility to assist in building Elasticsearch query JSON.
-Supports wildcard in inputs.

 Features:
 * Wildcards (?, *) in string input